pajav7/cross-sell-app/README.md

 # Cross-sell application

-This application was created as a university project whose aim is to simulate a real life business project.
+This application was created as a university project which aims to simulate a real life business assignement concerning on-line shops.

 ## What does it do
 Our application is an on-line shop, which in addition recommends various categories and new products for each user based on his/hers particular history.